Notes on extremal and tame valued fields: Introduction

+\begin{remark} Pairs $(\Gamma,\Delta)$ of convex subgroups satisfying the conditions of this theorem are abundant and can easily be constructed.
+Indeed, for any $\gamma\in vK$ we can take $\Gamma$ to be the smallest convex subgroup of $vK$ containing $\gamma$ (the intersection of all convex subgroups of $vK$ containing $\gamma$), and $\Delta$ to be the largest convex subgroup of $vK$ not containing $\gamma$ (the union of all convex subgroups of $vK$ not containing $\gamma$).
+Then $\Delta$ is the largest proper convex subgroup of $\Gamma$ and therefore, $\Gamma/\Delta$ is archimedean. \end{remark} \pars From Theorem~\ref{thm:extremal.from.saturated} we can derive an interesting observation about infinite compositions of henselian valuations.
+Note that every valuation can be viewed as a possibly infinite composition of rank 1 valuations, i.e., valuations with archimedean ordered value groups.
+It is well known that $v=w\circ\bar{w}$ is henselian if and only if both $w$ and $\bar{w}$ are.
+However, in Section~\ref{sectexextr} we will derive the following result:

+\begin{corollary} There exist non-large (and therefore non-henselian) valued fields $(K,v)$ with the following property: if $v=w_1 \circ w_2\circ w_3$ with $w_2$ of rank 1, then $w_2$ is henselian and both $Kw_1$ and $(Kw_1)w_2$ are large. \end{corollary} The part about henselianity also follows from an actually stronger result, stating the existence of a non-henselian valued field $(K,v)$ with the following property: if $v=w_1\circ w_2$ with nontrivial $w_1$, then $w_2$ is henselian; see \cite[Proposition 4]{[K3a]}.
+The latter again implies that $Kw_1$ is large, but we do not know how to show that the field constructed in the cited paper is not large.

-{\bf Acknowlegements.} \n The ideas contained in this paper were conceived at a 2 hour seminar talk the author gave to the logic group at the University of Wroclaw in Poland.
+\bn\bn {\bf Acknowlegements.} \n Several of the ideas contained in this paper were conceived at a 2 hour seminar talk the second author gave to the logic group at the University of Wroclaw in Poland.
 The audience was arguably the most lively and inspiring the author has ever witnessed.
-He would like to thank this group for the great hospitality. \pars The author would like to thank Koushik Pal for proofreading the paper. \pars During this research, the author was partially supported by a Canadian NSERC grant and a sabbatical grant from the University of Saskatchewan.
+He would like to thank this group for the great hospitality. \pars The authors would like to thank the referee for his careful reading of the manuscript and for several very useful suggestions that inspired them to come up with Theorem~\ref{thm:extremal.from.saturated} and with a new version of Theorem~\ref{tmcne}. \pars The second author would like to thank Koushik Pal for proofreading an earlier version of the paper, and Anna Blaszczok for very helpful corrections and comments on a later version. \pars During this research, the first author was funded by EPSRC grant EP/K020692/1, and the second author was partially supported by a Canadian NSERC grant and a sabbatical grant from the University of Saskatchewan.